5 mins. read

 • Non-exercise activity can help reduce insulin resistance

 An important aspect of cancer risk reduction is something called ‘insulin regulation’.
 Insulin is a hormone that’s released when there’s too much glucose (sugar) in the blood.
 Research shows that high insulin levels are linked to an increased risk of cancer.
-If you’re overweight and have more fat tissue, you will have higher levels of insulin and an increased cancer risk.
-Regular exercise increases insulin sensitivity, which means your body will be more effective and efficient at lowering insulin levels.
-The more activity you do, the more you lower your body fat, your insulin levels and your cancer risk.
+If you’re overweight and have more fat tissue, you will have higher levels of insulin and potentially an increased cancer risk.

 Nick Michell, Clinical Exercise Coach